 - The FE port resembles the RS485 port.
 Therefore, follow the silk screens when you connect communications cables.
 If you mistake the RS485 port as the FE port during cable connection, the WebUI communication fails.
-Conversely, if the FE port is mistaken for the RS485 port during cable connection, RS485 communication fails. - Dry contact signals take effect after you set them.
-Disable unused dry contact signals on the monitoring system. - In a parallel system, ensure that used dry contacts properly connect to each UPS. - The RS485 bus of each device is equipped with an independent build-out resistor.
+If you mistake the FE port as the RS485 port during cable connection, the RS485 communication fails. - Dry contact signals take effect only after proper settings.
+Disable unused dry contact signals on the monitoring system. - In a parallel system, ensure that used dry contacts properly connect to each UPS. - Signal cables must be double-insulated twisted cables.
+If the cable length is 25-50 m, the cross-sectional area must be 0.5-1.5 mm2. - RS485 cables and FE cables must be shielded cables. - The RS485 bus of each device is equipped with an independent 120-ohm termination resistor.
 You are advised not to connect RS485 communications cables to multiple devices in parallel.
-If parallel connection is required, a maximum of four devices can be connected in parallel, or an RS485 repeater can be used for connection.